-What is going on with government Covid contracts?
+Covid: Why were the government's Covid contracts challenged?

 - £0.2bn were awarded using a competitive process

-The government is still obliged to publish the details of large contracts if they're issued by direct award.
+The government is still obliged to publish details of large contracts if they're issued by direct award.

 Why was this system challenged?

+The High Court ruled that the awarding of a £560,000 contract to the company - run by their former colleagues - without considering other firms, could be seen as suggesting a "real danger" of bias.

+But that was overturned by the Court of Appeal, which ruled that failing to run a comparative exercise did not necessarily mean the decision-maker was biased.

-It was the failure to publish details of contracts within the required 30 days that led the judge to rule that the health secretary had acted unlawfully during the Covid pandemic.
+In another case, it was the failure to publish details of contracts within the required 30 days that led the judge to rule that the then health secretary, Matt Hancock had acted unlawfully.

-The Good Law Project, a campaign group involved in the legal action against the government, estimates that since March 2020, the Department of Health and Social Care has taken an average of 98 days to publish details of Covid-related contracts.
-The government gives a lower number - saying publication was, on average, 17 days over the 30-day limit.

 The public had a right to know where the "vast" amounts spent had gone and how contracts were awarded, the judge said.

-"Government had permission to procure equipment at pace and without tendering under the law, but acting fast did not give it licence to rip up record-keeping on decisions," said Meg Hillier, Labour chairwoman of the Public Accounts Committee.

-"It did not publish contracts in time and kept poor records of why some companies won multi-million pound contracts,"she said.
+The Good Law Project points out that the government published the details of 40 PPE contracts worth £4.2bn in June 2021, which were awarded a year before, despite having said in February 2021 that all the details of PPE contracts had already been published.

-And in documents seen by the BBC, government lawyers admitted on 25 February that 100 contacts for suppliers and services relating to Covid-19 - signed before 7 October - had yet to be published.
-Three days earlier, the prime minister told MPs that the contracts were "on the record for everyone to see".
+In documents seen by the BBC, government lawyers admitted on 25 February 2021 that 100 contracts for suppliers and services relating to Covid-19 (signed before 7 October 2020) had yet to be published.
+Three days earlier, the then prime minister Boris Johnson had told MPs that the contracts were "on the record for everyone to see".

-Most of the contracts during the pandemic were for PPE.
-The government has managed to buy 8.6 billion items of PPE so far.
+Between the start of the pandemic and 30 May 2021, the Department of Health distributed more than 11.7 billion items of PPE.

-But there have been some problems with orders, as the BBC has been reporting throughout the pandemic.
+But there have been problems with orders, as the BBC has been reporting throughout the pandemic:

 - Britain's safety watchdog felt political pressure to approve the use of PPE suits, which had not been tested to the correct standard, the BBC discovered.